Sometimes a moment of clarity comes out of a City Council hearing.

 If a contractor had his own employees and did not need to hire new people, then the city hire requirement drops to 20%.

-Exempt from Inclusionary Housing
+No Inclusionary Housing

 The BDC’s Kimberly Clark defended the plan, saying a committee of community groups would review hiring every six months and assess its effectiveness.
 Among those on the committee would be demolition contractor Pless Jones and avid Superblock supporter Rev. Alvin C. Hathaway.